KPLZ-FM: Top 40 (1983–1994)

-The station moved back to mainstream Top 40 on September 5, 1983, changing its slogan to "Hot Hits".
+The station moved back to mainstream Top 40 on September 5, 1983, changing its slogan to "Hot Hits"K-plus FM.
 It began using a Hot Hits jingle package and formatics developed by Mike Joseph, who created the Hot Hits format, adopted by numerous radio stations in the early 1980s.
 KPLZ later changed its moniker to "Z 101.5", before moving back to "101.5 KPLZ" in the late 1980s.
 During its "Z 101.5" days, KPLZ was an affiliate of Rick Dees Weekly Top 40.

 Meanwhile, KUBE struggled for a time, but ultimately adopted a rhythmic contemporary approach in early 1992.
 During this time, KPLZ's ratings dropped while KUBE ascended the ratings ladder.
 KPLZ tried various angles of the format, such as counteracting KUBE's rhythmic direction with a more mainstream CHR direction, as well as emphasizing hits from the previous five years.
 When that strategy didn't work, KPLZ began playing more rhythmic titles by January 1993.

 Fisher Communications bought the station in 1994.